angular/angular/aio/content/tutorial/toh-pt4.md

 ### `@Injectable()` services

 Notice that the new service imports the Angular `Injectable` symbol and annotates the class with the `@Injectable()` decorator.
 This marks the class as one that participates in the *dependency injection system*.
 The `HeroService` class is going to provide an injectable service, and it can also have its own injected dependencies.
-It doesn't have any dependencies yet, but [it will soon](#inject-message-service).
+It doesn't have any dependencies yet.

 The `@Injectable()` decorator accepts a metadata object for the service, the same way the `@Component()` decorator did for your component classes.

 ### Get hero data

-The `HeroService` could get hero data from anywhere &mdash;a web service, local storage, or a mock data source.
+The `HeroService` could get hero data from anywhere such as a web service, local storage, or a mock data source.

 Removing data access from components means you can change your mind about the implementation anytime, without touching any components.
 They don't know how the service works.

-The implementation in *this* tutorial will continue to deliver *mock heroes*.
+The implementation in *this* tutorial continues to deliver *mock heroes*.

 Import the `Hero` and `HEROES`.